STEMAIVERSE Heads to Jeddah with the Space Prize KSA Future Innovator Challenge

 About the Space Prize Foundation

-The Space Prize Foundation is a nonprofit committed to promoting universal space literacy and gender equity in STEAM to build a more hopeful, inclusive future for humanity.
+The Space Prize Foundation is a nonprofit committed to promoting universal space literacy and gender equity in STEAM.
+Their goal is to build a more hopeful, inclusive future for humanity.
 While the inaugural Space Prize Challenge was launched specifically for high school women in New York City, the foundation has achieved significant global scale.
-Following successful expansions into Paris and Portugal, the 2026 Space Prize Challenges have evolved to include both boys and girls, fostering a collaborative environment where all young innovators can thrive.
-The foundation has also created its Space Education Curriculum, the first open-source space curriculum, dedicated to preparing students for the growing space economy and humanity’s rapidly approaching multi-planet future.
+Following successful expansions into Paris and Portugal, the 2026 Space Prize Challenges have evolved to include both boys and girls.
+This fosters a collaborative environment where all young innovators can thrive.

 About STEMAIVERSE

 STEMAIVERSE is a nonprofit on a mission to make AI-powered STEM education accessible to every young person, regardless of background or geography.
-As the delivery partner for the Space Prize KSA
+As the delivery partner for the Space Prize KSA Future Innovator Challenge, STEMAIVERSE is leading on-the-ground program execution in Jeddah.
+This includes school engagement, curriculum integration, and running the Jeddah Space Camp at Effat University this July.

 To nominate students, register your school, or get involved, visit stemaiverse.com/redcode or email hello@stemaiverse.com.